milaq/YCast/README.md

 ### DNS entries

-You need to create a manual entry in your DNS server (read 'Router' for most home users). `vtuner.com` (more specifically `*.vtuner.com`) should point to the machine YCast is running on.
-Alternatively, in case you only want to forward specific vendors, the following entries may be configured:
+You need to create a manual entry in your DNS server (read 'Router' for most home users).
+The `*.vtuner.com` domain should point to the machine YCast is running on.
+Specifically the following entries may be configured instead of a wildcard entry:

   * Yamaha AVRs: `radioyamaha.vtuner.com` (and optionally `radioyamaha2.vtuner.com`)
   * Onkyo AVRs: `onkyo.vtuner.com` (and optionally `onkyo2.vtuner.com`)
   * Denon/Marantz AVRs: `denon.vtuner.com` (and optionally `denon2.vtuner.com`)
+  * Grundig radios: `grundig.vtuner.com`, `grundig.radiosetup.com` (and optionally `grundig2.vtuner.com` and `grundig2.radiosetup.com`)

 ### Running the server